hosuzuki/log/0_daily/3_mar.md

 - work on the minitalk project for 3 hours
 - 10 contributions on GitHub
 - submit the Born2beRoot project for review

+:trophy: Result

+- worked on the 42 projects for 3 hours
+- 14 contributions on GitHub :100: